 How your tax bill is set

-Q: How will the proposed budget affect my taxes?
+How the proposed budget will affect your taxes

-A: The City School District of Albany is proposing to increase its tax levy by 0.9% for 2022-23.
+The City School District of Albany is proposing no increase in its tax levy for 2023-24.
 However, your overall tax bill may change by a different percentage:

 - If the value of your property changed, or your exemptions changed;